 Think "Chernobyl" and images of derelict buildings, overgrown streets, and a certain rusting, yellow ferris wheel might fill your mind.
-Now, 30 years after one of the greatest environmental catastrophes occurred on Aug.
-26, 1986, Chernobyl is still viewed as the ultimate time-out for humanity, a 20,000-year radioactive punishment for screwing up in one of the worst ways imaginable.
+Now, more than 30 years after one of the greatest environmental catastrophes occurred on April 26, 1986, Chernobyl is still viewed as the ultimate time-out for humanity, a 20,000-year radioactive punishment for screwing up in one of the worst ways imaginable.

 This view of Chernobyl as a post-apocalyptic shell of its former self is exactly the kind that Holly Morris was expecting when she visited the site on the 25th anniversary of the disaster.
 As the movie director described in a TED talk, her intention was to film the reactor site as quickly as possible and leave, a sentiment only strengthened by the radiation dosimeter clicking excitedly in her hand.
 And then, in the distance, Morris noticed smoke rising from a farmhouse.